 The application closes at 5:00 pm Arizona time.
 All recommendation letters must be received by February 9th at 5 PM to be considered for selection.

 Finalists may be contacted for interviews throughout this time.
 Not all Finalists are interviewed.
 Education and Outreach staff do not track interviews

 Final decisions emailed by this date.

 First day of the program.

-Research symposium and program concludes.
+Intern symposium and program concludes.

 There are two rounds of program selection.
 The first round involves a selection committee of TGen faculty and staff.
-The committee evaluates each candidate's potential for success using factors such as academic ability, initiative, personal achievements, dependability, character/habits of mind and professionalism.
+The committee evaluates each candidate's potential for success using factors such as academic ability, initiative, personal achievements, dependability, character/habits of mind, and professionalism.
 Although the entire application is considered, the personal statement and recommendation letters are particularly useful for identifying the most exceptional students.